Event-by-Event Direction Reconstruction of Solar Neutrinos in a High Light-Yield Liquid Scintillator: Introduction

-\textbf{\textit{Introduction}} - Organic liquid scintillator (LS) detectors play a central role in particle physics, particularly in studies of neutrinos, where numerous breakthrough measurements have been made in areas such as solar neutrinos \cite{Borexino_Nature}, reactor antineutrinos \cite{KamLAND:2002uet, DayaBay:2012fng,RENO:2012mkc,DoubleChooz:2012gmf} and neutrinoless double beta decay \cite{KamLAND-Zen:2023}.
-Several large scale LS detectors are currently in operation \cite{Borexino,Ozaki:2019uyd,SNO:2021xpa} with more under construction \cite{JUNO} or being planned \cite{THEIA,Beacom_2017}.
-The capabilities of such detectors would be enhanced by the ability to distinguish Cherenkov light from the scintillation signal so as to provide directional information while maintaining the energy resolution of high light-yield scintillators \cite{Biller:2013wua,Aberle:2013jba,Li:2015phc,Guo:2017nnr}.
+Organic liquid scintillator (LS) detectors play a central role in particle physics, particularly in studies of neutrinos, where numerous breakthrough measurements have been made in areas such as solar neutrinos \cite{Borexino_Nature}, reactor antineutrinos \cite{KamLAND:2002uet, DayaBay:2012fng,RENO:2012mkc,DoubleChooz:2012gmf} and neutrinoless double beta decay \cite{KamLAND-Zen:2022tow}.
+Several large scale LS detectors are currently in operation \cite{Borexino,Ozaki:2019uyd,SNO:2021} with more under construction \cite{JUNO} or being planned \cite{THEIA,Beacom_2017}.

-While detectors have used Cherenkov light before in low-light yield scintillators \cite{LSND1997,MiniBooNE2009}, the Cherenkov component in high light-yield LS detectors typically only represents a few percent of the overall light signal, posing a considerably greater challenge.
+There has been much interest in recent years in enhancing the capabilities of such detectors by separating Cherenkov light from the scintillation signal so as to provide directional information while maintaining the energy resolution of high light-yield scintillators \cite{Biller:2013wua,Aberle:2014,Li:2015phc,Guo:2017nnr,YEH201151,Gruszko_2019,PhysRevD.101.072002,Kaptanoglu_2019,Caravaca_2017,PhysRevD.103.052004,Bonventre:2018hyd,Kaptanoglu_2022,Dunger2022}.
+Several recent community-planning exercises in both the U.S. and Europe have highlighted the importance of these developments \cite{huber2022snowmass,klein2022future,EFCA2021,acharya2023fundamental}.
+This concept is central to several small-scale demonstrators both under construction and in operation \cite{Anderson_2023,Annie2021,Svoboda2023}, as well as large-scale experiments currently under development \cite{THEIA,Beacom_2017}.
+Detectors have used Cherenkov light before in low-light yield scintillators, such as Liquid Scintillator Neutrino Detector (LSND), which had an isotropic to Cherenkov light ratio of 5:1 \cite{LSND1997} and MiniBooNE, which had a ratio of 3:1 \cite{Shaevitz_2008,MiniBooNE2009}.
+However, the Cherenkov component in high light-yield LS detectors typically only represents a few percent of the overall light signal, posing a considerably greater challenge.
 In addition to having a different wavelength profile, the prompt and directional nature of this light offers potential handles to distinguish it from the slower, isotropic scintillation signal.
-This can be aided by further slowing the characteristic scintillation time either by introducing primary fluors with longer intrinsic time constants \cite{Biller:2013wua,SlowFluors} or by reducing the primary fluor concentration to reduce the non-radiative coupling with the solvent \cite{Li:2015phc, Guo:2017nnr}.
+This can be aided by further slowing the characteristic scintillation time either by introducing primary fluors with longer intrinsic time constants \cite{Biller:2013wua,SlowFluors} or by reducing the primary fluor concentration to reduce the nonradiative coupling with the solvent \cite{Li:2015phc, Guo:2017nnr}.